AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor chooses to add a new student.
+1. Actor chooses to add a new student.
 2. System requests student details (name, contact, subject, hourly rate).
-3. Tutor enters the details.
+3. Actor enters the details.
 4. System saves the details and displays a success message.

     Use case ends.